 Skip to Content

-Read More about Charlotte’s Web: Allegory Explained
+Read More about The Emperor’s New Clothes: Allegory Explained

-Read More about The Catcher in the Rye: Allegory Explained
+Read More about The Joy Luck Club: Allegory Explained

 “The Kite Runner” is a novel written by Khaled Hosseini that was published in 2003.
 It is a story about a young boy named Amir who grows up in Afghanistan and experiences the horrors of war and the complexities of human relationships.
 The novel tackles themes such as friendship, betrayal, guilt, and redemption, making it …